 10 Best Hawaiian Resorts for Families

 Aloha!
-Looking for an island getaway?
-Look no further than Hawaii, where eight islands offer extraordinary scenery, unparalleled culture and awesome resorts.
-With kids' clubs, complimentary amenities and spacious suites, these 10 resorts are among the best of the best on the Hawaiian islands.
+Looking for an authentic island getaway?
+Head to Hawaii, where eight islands offer extraordinary scenery, unparalleled culture and top-notch resorts.
+With kids' clubs, complimentary amenities and spacious rooms, these are the best Hawaiian resorts for families.

 Written by Amanda Geronikos